LogicTree: Structured Proof Exploration for Coherent and Rigorous Logical Reasoning with Large Language Models: Limitations

 \section{Limitations}

 While our framework demonstrates strong performance in logical reasoning tasks, it has some limitations that could open avenues for future work.

-First, we evaluate our framework in the domain of logical reasoning, as it represents a distinct type of challenge in reasoning tasks that requires structured and extensive exploration.
+First, we primarily evaluate our framework in the domain of logical reasoning, as it represents a distinct type of challenge in reasoning tasks that requires structured and extensive exploration.
 Our goal is to address this type of reasoning challenge, which often demands more deliberate reasoning.
 In future work, we plan to extend the framework to more complex domains such as theorem proving.

-Second, our framework assumes that all premises (i.e., facts and rules) are explicitly provided in structured form.
-However, real-world scenarios often involve incomplete or unstructured knowledge.
-Future work may adapt our approach to scenarios where missing information must be retrieved from LLMs' internal knowledge.
+Second, our framework assumes that all premises (i.e., facts and rules) are explicitly provided.
+Future work could incorporate premise augmentation with plausible knowledge retrieved from LLM, rather than relying solely on the given premises.
 Additionally, when facts and rules are not clearly separated, an extra pre-processing step with assistance from LLM may be required~\citep{sun-etal-2024-determlr}.

-Third, our premise prioritization strategies rely on simple heuristics, which may not generalize well to more complex scenarios where inputs lack clear sentence structure.
-Developing rigorous strategies for proof planning and premise prioritization remains an important direction for future research.
+Also, our premise prioritization strategies rely on simple heuristics.
+Developing more advanced approaches for proof planning and premise prioritization remains an important direction for future research.